12min

 Chapter 10: The Bottom Line

-One in two white Americans (55% to be exact) believe affirmative action favoring African-Americans discriminates them.
+One in two white Americans (55% to be exact) believe affirmative action favoring African-Americans discriminates against them.

 At the same time, many African-American graduates from top-tier schools “whiten” their CVs (by, say, using their initials or different names) so as to not trigger their interviewers’ implicit bias.
 Needless to say, “whitened” CVs do get more interviews.